 In July 2013, the Company's Board of Directors declared a two-for-one stock split, effected in the form of a stock dividend, on the shares of the Company's common stock.
 Each shareholder of record on August 26, 2013, received an additional share of common stock for each share of common stock then held.
 The stock was distributed on September 16, 2013.
 The Company retained the current par value of \$0.002 per share for all shares of common stock.
+Shareholders' equity reflects the stock split by reclassifying from "Additional paid-in capital" to "Common stock" an amount equal to the par value of the additional shares arising from the split.
 All references in the financial statements to the number of shares outstanding, number of shares repurchased, per-share amounts, and stock option data related to the Company's common stock have been restated to reflect the effect of the stock split for all periods presented.